-On every cold call, BDAs compete against a well-established stereotype: pushy, annoying sales people who always seem to ring at the worst possible time.
+Rebuttals in sales calls are no fun.
+On every cold call, Businees Development Associates compete against a well-established stereotype: pushy, annoying sales reps who always seem to ring at the worst possible time.
 This widely held view of telemarketers is an injustice to skilled and professional BDAs everywhere, but it’s often the reality of cold calling.

 It’s also a dynamic that makes many prospects dismissive or defensive on the phone.
 It doesn’t help that more and more people prefer to text rather than talk for personal communication, according to Gallup.

 On top of that, buyers are more informed than ever, and don’t need to rely on sales people to find products or services.
 All of these factors lead to prospects who will say anything to get off the phone and end a cold call.
-We outlined some points to help navigate the all-too common cold call objection, and turn it into an opportunity to help your prospects.
+We outlined some points to help navigate the common objections to cold calls, and turn it into an opportunity to help your prospects.

 Why Prospects Object

-Objections during initial outreach come across in a few different ways: prospects pull away, try to get off the phone, or cite an obstacle that would prevent them from committing to a next meeting.
-The intention of a cold call is to “hook” new prospects with a message just interesting enough for them to schedule a follow-up meeting and continue the conversation.
+Objections during initial outreach come across in a few different ways.
+Prospects pull away, try to get off the phone, or cite an obstacle that would prevent them from committing to a next meeting.
+The intention of a cold call is to “hook” new prospects with a message.
+Make it just interesting enough for them to schedule a follow-up meeting and continue the conversation.

 This doesn’t happen by accident, or dialing without intelligence on the prospect or their company.
 BDAs have to be prepared and know something about the company or prospect before getting on the phone.
 Most importantly, at this point, the focus is on showing the value of committing further time, not the value of the product or service.